-Here are some suggested categories: PAPERS (nothing urgent, to sort and purge later), OFFICE SUPPLIES (including networking clutter), DECOR (including tchotchkes), PROJECT A, PROJECT B, TO FILE (you already know you need to file it, but you haven’t done so yet, and you may need to clear out your files first and/or create new folders), PUT AWAY (it belongs in another room…but don’t leave the room in the middle of an organizing session to put things away!
+Here are some suggested categories: PAPERS (nothing urgent, to sort and purge later, not now); OFFICE SUPPLIES (including networking clutter); DECOR (including memorabilia); PROJECT A (an active or inactive project with lots of papers); PROJECT B (you can combine multiple projects in one box, but only if they don’t overflow); TO FILE (you already know you need to do some filing, but you haven’t done it yet because you need to set aside some time for it, clear out your existing files first, and/or create some new folders); PUT AWAY (it belongs in another room…but don’t leave the room in the middle of an organizing session to put things away!
 Do it later).

 Please share your thoughts in the comment section below!

-Copyright 2015 by Hazel Thornton, Organized For Life.
+Copyright 2015-2020 by Hazel Thornton, Organized For Life.

 Social media links directly to this page are encouraged!